SAMPLE: WHERE EAGLES SOAR

 Day 5: Check with the Lord

-be a friend always.
-In Jesus’s name I pray, Amen.
+with you!
+In Jesus’s name I pray, Amen